IntuitDeveloper/HelloWorld-Salesforce/README.md

 These settings are included in the unmanaged package.

-### Custom Objects
+### Custom Object
 A custom object has been created to store the access token and refresh token.
 The object is API_Token__c and contains long text fields Access_Token__c and Refresh_Token__c.
 During the process of authorization, a record of API_Token__c is created/updated.

-These objects are included in the unmanaged package.
+This object is included in the unmanaged package.

 ## Using the Unmanaged Package
 The code has been packaged and is available at: